 - Windproof Pants – rain pants will work, but should have some ventilation.
 I got these Black Diamond Pants-these things are pure magic and I got them at REI for like 90% off since the zipper pull was missing.

 - Pro-tip.
 Tuck everything into your pants to stay warm and look fancy.
 Tucking and untucking can be a good way to regulate the amount of warm air that is next to your body.

 - Waterproof Hiking Boots: Hoka One One Tor Ultras.
 I have found that in shallow snow or on ice, these are warmer than my Sorel Joan of Arctic boots because the Hoka soles are so thick.
 But the traction on these is terrible, I have to wear spikes.
 Check out this updated post to see how I improved them by permanently adding screws to the soles.

 - Don’t tighten your laces too tight, especially around the arch and ball of your foot.
 Today my feet got cold at the start of a hike.
 When this happens, I try to stop and loosen my laces and it resolved quickly.
 My tendency is to cinch up my boots tight for support, but that can restrict blood flow and compress fluffy insulating layers-both causing freezing toes!

 - Lightweight fleece or wool hat

 - Heavyweight Leather Mad Bomber Hat: I only break this bad boy out when it’s super cold!

 - Balaclava or Neck Gaiter: I use both.
 Today I tried out a new winter biking face mask that worked great, plus I totally looked like a ninja.

 - Lotion/Balm: Shea Butter, Warm Skin, lanolin or petroleum jelly all work great for protecting your face from the elements.

 - Lightweight wicking gloves: non-cotton cheap magic gloves work.

-- Mittens: Wool or insulated over your gloves – Gordini
+- Mittens: Wool or insulated over your gloves – I use Gordini

 - Water Bottle(s)